shatsky/notes/src/2025-03-07_sdl3-image-viewer.md

 # Windows

 ## Cross building for Windows on NixOS Linux

+Note: deprecated, for now I do it via GitHub Actions, locally with act, see relevant section

 This is how I manually built Windows binary on NixOS:
 - env with x86_64-w64-mingw32-gcc: `nix-shell -p pkgsCross.mingwW64.pkgsBuildHost.gcc`